-Objective 4.3: Streamline the building permit review process.
+Objective 4.3: Streamline the City's building permit review process to encourage a timelier review of all types of building permits.

-Implementation Strategy 4.3a: Review the current process for building permit review and processing with Jackson County and make recommendations to increase the speed of the building permit review process.
+Implementation Strategy 4.3a: Review the current process for building permit review and processing time with Jackson County and make recommendations to increase the speed of the building permit review process.

-Implementation Steps: (1) Work with Jackson County to revise the building permit review and processing and (2) develop agreements for changes the building permit review process.
+Implementation Steps: (1) Work with Jackson County to revise the City's current Intergovernmental Agreement (IGS) to include new building permit review and processing procedures to ensure the timely review of building permits.

-Objective 4.4: Streamline the site planning criteria in the zoning ordinance to make it more efficient and clearer when a development proposal must go to Planning Commission for hearing
+Objective 4.4: Streamline the site planning criteria in the zoning ordinance to make it more timely for citizens and clearer for Staff as to when a development proposal must go to Planning Commission for hearing